hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-18 Appendix A: Expression Basic Objects
+18 Apéndice A: Objetos básicos de expresión
 =======================================

 Some objects and variable maps are always available to be invoked.
 Let's see